-As part of our Tuesday-thru-Friday gab sessions about politics, we'd like to start featuring YOUR MUSIC on the show.
+As part of our Tuesday-thru-Friday gab sessions about politics, we're also featuring YOUR MUSIC on the show.

 Normally, we play and discuss various songs as "bumper music" after our brief commercial breaks, or, on our Friday After Party podcast, we play full length songs at the beginnings and ends of the episodes.